 - 1 pear

-- 2 tbsp honey, maple syrup, jam, fruit preserves, or orange marmalade
+- 2 tablespoons honey, maple syrup, jam, fruit preserves, or orange marmalade

-- 2 tbsp sliced almonds or other chopped nuts
+- 2 tablespoons sliced almonds or other chopped nuts

 Optional: fresh mint for garnish or chop and sprinkle over cheese after baking